tesselslate/waywall/docs/SETUP.md

 return config
 ```

-For more information in configuring waywall, visit `CONFIGURATION.md`.
+For more information in configuring waywall, visit [the configuration guide](CONFIGURATION.md).

 ## Preparing CPUs